hampel/account-upgrades-info-xenforo/README.md

 Requirements
 ------------

-This addon has been tested on XenForo 2.1 and 2.2
+This addon has been tested on XenForo 2.1, 2.2 & 2.3